avocado-framework/avocado/docs/source/guides/contributor/chapters/environment.rst

 Then install all the python dependencies::

- $ make requirements-selftests
+ $ make requirements-dev

 Or if you already have pip installed, you can run directly::

- $ pip install -r requirements-selftests.txt
+ $ pip install -r requirements-dev.txt

 Installing in develop mode